utkarsh-dixit/personal-website/content/about/index.md

   - Node.js
   - Drupal
   - MySQL
-  - GCP/AWS
+  - GCP
   - Webpack
   - NextJS
+  - React Native
+  - Android
-  - Learning - Go/Elixir
+  - Avatar
 ---

 Hello!
-I'm Himanshu, a full stack software engineer based in Bangalore/Jaipur.

-I enjoy creating things that provide meaningful dent in the universe, whether if be a website, application, or small scripts.
-My goal is to create beautiful interfaces that solve problems.

-Currently I'm working at Headout, where I majorly work with creating system and interfaces for travellers who like exploring the world.
+I'm Utkarsh, a self-taught full stack programmer who is always excited to get his hands dirty to build something interesting.

+I enjoy working on projects in a team full of excited people like me rather than working alone.

-I have worked with 4 startups in past, and have learned various things about Design, Engineering and SEO.
+I have worked in Headout as intern for 6 months and have also won Google Code In as Grand Prize Winner.

-Here are a few technologies I've been working with recently:
+Below are the technologies I have worked with:-